Tutor: Penny Pearce

 Specialising in ageing, home and community care, this program provides a nationally recognised qualification providing graduates with a broad range of employment opportunities in the aged, home and community sectors.
 Successful completion will allow you to work as a Personal Care Assistant (PCA), Residential Support Worker, Home Carer to name a few.

-The course is delivered in the classroom over a period of approximately 16 weeks, 2 days per week (Tuesdays and Fridays), 9.30am – 2.30pm.
-There is also a 120 hour work placement component to the course, which is arranged for you and supported by your facilitator.
+The course is delivered both in the classroom (9am – 3pm) at the Tomaree Community College, as well as training days at Harbourside Haven training facility (6:30am – 2:30).
+The course will run for a period of approximately 16 weeks, 2 days per week (Tuesdays and Thursdays) and includes the mandatory 120 hour work placement component of the course, which is arranged for you and supported by your facilitator.